 On 25 July 1593, with the encouragement of his mistress, Gabrielle d’Estrées, Henry permanently renounced Protestantism and converted to Catholicism.

 12. He was crowned King in Chartres in 1594.

 Once Henri IV converted, Henry was crowned King of France at the Cathedral of Chartres on 27 February 1594.
 Reims, the traditional seat where royals were crowned, and the iconic Notre Dame de Paris were still in Catholic hands.
-Hence the nearby historic town of Chartres was chosen.

 13. He was nicknamed “Henri le Grand” and “le bon roi Henri”

 His pragmatism earned him the nickname Henri le Grand, meaning “Henry the great”.
 In France, he is also called le bon roi Henri (meaning “the good king Henry”) or le vert galant (meaning “The Green Gallant”) due to his numerous mistresses.

 14. He wanted to marry his favorite mistress Gabrielle d’Estrées.